Registration and CE/CPD Credits

-Register today for the 15th Annual Distinguished Advisor Conference!
+Save Money: Register early for the 15th Annual Distinguished Advisor Conference and Earn Up to 15 CE/CPD Credits!

-Register early and pay in full to save the most.
+Tuition fees appear below.
 Taxes extra.
-Taxes and instalment fee of $95 will be added to first payment.
-Prices subject to cahnge without notice.
+If paying by instalment, note that taxes and instalment fee of $95 will be added to first payment.
 Tuition fees may be deductible.
+Prices subject to change without notice.

 |Early Registration Offers||Regular Tuition||Tuition||Spouses||